jesperancinha/jeorg-spring-master-test-drives/car-parts/Readme.md

 This is just one of the most expressive ways to declare security constraints in Spring.
 One of the ways to read this is that, everytime we try to access a page, this chain will be triggered and only when a negative condition is found, will we get an unauthorized or unauthenticated message.
 On the other hand, the first positive constraint found will allow us to access the page.
 This is the reason why we find in many blog posts that it is better to start from the most restrictive constraint, to the more generic one.
 If we start restrictive, this means that we will get our application more protected.
 Remember that the chain follows this order for all the matches found.
 In our case both `/actuator**` and `/**` match.
 If we have not logged in yet, then the first match is analysed first.
 In our specific case, the `/actuator` is analysed first.
 The authentication fails and we get redirected to the login page.

+### Goal 9 - ConditionalOnBean vs ConditionalOnClass

+In regard to these two conditions about Bean generation, what we need to understand is that `name` means that we are refering to the canonical form of the class name or just a bean name depending on the annotation, `value` represents the actual classes and finally `type` is also the canonical class name of the bean.

+[ConditionalOnClass](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/condition/ConditionalOnClass.html) is a condition about the existence of a class in the classpath.
+[ConditionalOnBean](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/autoconfigure/condition/ConditionalOnBean.html) is a condition about the existence of a bean in the application context.

+The parameter `name`, has of course different meanings for the different configurations.
+This is the reason why `type` has been created in the `ConditionalOnBean` annotation.
+This way we can use `name`, which semantically means the name of the bean which makes more sense.
+For `ConditionalOnClass`, `name`, has of course no purposes in naming a bean, and if we talk about the name of a class, it does not make sense to do this in other form than the canonical form.

 ---

 ## Profiles available